cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

 > RT @melaniebats: Ready for @eclipsecon France day 2!
-Do not miss the #EclipseSirius robot on the @Obeo_Corp booth
+Do not miss the #EclipseSirius robot on the [Obeo](https://www.obeosoft.com/) booth
 >
 > ![]({{ site.url }}/media/740436465008693248-CkaKdJKXAAAHAd9.jpg)